 - Elective modules

-Thereafter participants are required to attend three blocks of lectures (in their entirely).
-DES-funded substitution is available to the schools/centres of all those who are offered a place on the programme to allow this to occur.
+Thereafter participants are required to attend three blocks of lectures (in their entirety).
+DE-funded substitution is available to the schools/centres of all those who are offered a place on the programme to allow this to occur.

 The dates of mandatory lecture blocks are as follows:

 Lectures are normally held continuously from 9.00am to 3.45pm each day in the DCU, St Patrick’s Campus, Drumcondra.
-Course organisers reserve the right to schedule some face-to-face tuition on campus on a number of Saturdays during the year.
 There will also be in excess of 10 on-line sessions scheduled in the evening time (usually on Monday evenings) during the year.
 Access to reliable broadband is an essential prerequisite for satisfactory engagement with the GDILS programme.

 View the current course structure